 DAYS 2 – 4: CAPE TOWN

-We will also spend time outside of Cape Town on a Cape Point tour featuring the Chapman’s Peak drive; a spectacular drive along the southern African peninsula.
-In the Cape of Good Hope nature reserve you’ll get up close with African Penguins, Cape Seals, Ostrich and other native species.
+We will also spend time outside of Cape Town on a Cape Point tour featuring the Chapman’s Peak drive, a spectacular drive after we visit most southwestern African peninsula.
+In the Cape of Good Hope Nature Reserve you’ll get up close views of African Penguins, Cape Seals, ostrich, and other native species.

 Each day is capped off with incredible food to better understand the diversity of South African cuisine.